X-Alleroi/GPT-3-Discord-Bot/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your main.py file

 `API_KEY`